tektutor/rhel9/Day1/README.md

 Set line number. ( you need to press esc button and Shift :set number )

 In order to type anything using vim editor on the file mobiles.txt, you need to press esc i

+Saving the changes in the file mobiles.txt ( Press Esc Shift :w )